A surfing mecca and beachside holiday haven

 Shuttle The Roberts Hawaii Express Shuttle opens in new window will take you anywhere on Oahu from around USD $23.Back to top

 When to go

 Held annually in March, the Honolulu Festival opens in new window is an arts and entertainment-focused event designed to celebrate the many cultures of the Pacific region.
 Held across six islands, the Aloha Festivals opens in new window in September feature concerts, floral parades and street parties known as ho’olaule’a.
-September sees the arrival of both the Hawaii Food & Wine Festival opens in new window.Back to top
+September also sees the arrival of the Hawaii Food & Wine Festival opens in new window.Back to top

-TheBus plies a comprehensive number of routes in Honolulu and passengers pay a flat fare of USD $2.50 regardless of the destination.
-Four-day passes for four consecutive days of travel are available for USD $35 at ABC stores and the Ala Moana Center.
+The Bus opens in new window plies a comprehensive number of routes in Honolulu and passengers pay a flat fare of USD $2.75 regardless of the destination.
+Four-day passes for four consecutive days of travel are available at ABC stores and the Ala Moana Center.
 Route 22 is known as the Beach Bus while Route 52, which can get extremely crowded, circles the island.
 Ala Moana serves as a hub for many other buses serving top tourist spots.Back to top